. Low Carb Chips: Top Picks From a Diabetes Dietitian

 • Quest Chips

-• Quest Protein Chips are incredibly filling with a whopping 19 grams of protein per bag.
-They come in many nostalgic potato chip flavor such as sour cream and cheddar, sour cream and onion, and BBQ.
+• Quest Protein Chips are incredibly satisfying, with a whopping 19 grams of protein per bag.
+They come in nostalgic potato chip flavors, such as sour cream and cheddar, sour cream and onion, and BBQ.

 • Atkins Protein Chips

-• Another high protein, low carb option that is easy to spot at most supermarkets and widely available online.
-These chips come in several flavors including ranch, nacho cheese, and chipotle BBQ.
+• Atkins Protein Chips are a high-protein, low-carb option.
+They are easy to spot at most supermarkets and widely available online.
+These chips come in several flavors, including ranch, nacho cheese, and chipotle BBQ.

 • Wilde Protein Chips

 • These unique chips are actually made from chicken and egg whites!
-They have a satisfying crunch to them and come in Sea Salt and Vinegar, BBQ, Himalayan Pink Salt, and our personal favorite Chicken and Waffles!
+They have a satisfying crunch and come in Sea Salt and Vinegar, BBQ, Himalayan Pink Salt, and our personal favorite, Chicken and Waffles!

 • Legendary Foods Popped Protein Chips

-• These chips are brand new and somewhat harder to find but if you are able to find them, stock up!
-They have a delicious “popped” texture and contain 20 grams of protein and only 5 grams of total carbs per bag making them a fantastic post workout snack or the perfect addition to a satisfying lunch meal on the go.
-Flavor options are BBQ, Nacho Cheese, and Ranch and there have been rumors of a pizza flavor hitting shelves soon!
+• These chips are brand new and somewhat harder to find, but if you can find them, stock up!
+They have a delicious “popped” texture and contain 20 grams of protein and only 5 grams of total carbs per bag, making them a fantastic post-workout snack or a great addition to a satisfying lunch meal on the go.
+Flavor options are BBQ, Nacho Cheese, and Ranch, and pizza.

 • Hilo tortilla chips